-We are now testing a new subject browsing mechanism on The Online Books Page.
+We now have a subject browsing mechanism for The Online Books Page.
 This browser allows you to browse books by detailed subject terms.
 Like many library catalogs, it lets you browse terms alphabetically.
 But it also lets you look at clusters of books and topics around a particular subject area.
 The underlying mechanism is designed to be scalable and adaptable to a variety of collections.

 When you're in the alphabetic view, you can browse through a subject list that runs from A to Z, like a dictionary or encyclopedia.
 The list will show you how many books are directly under a subject term, and whether it has subtopics (narrower terms).
 The list will also show you some alternative topic names that are commonly used, or have been used in the past, with links to the terms now preferred in most library catalogs.